Health and Safety

 Effective June 20, 2022, vaccination is now no longer be required to board a plane in Canada.
 This applies only to travel within Canada and flights leaving Canada to those countries that do not require vaccinations.
 Face masks are still required while going through airport security processes and boarding, on-board and disembarking your aircraft.

 You may still need a COVID-19 test and/or vaccination when departing Canada, depending on your destination.
 Testing is available for passengers in the terminal.
 Two options are available to help meet any testing required by your destination – both rapid antigen screening and laboratory-based PCR testing.
 This testing helps contribute to a safe airport environment and a seamless travel experience.

 Canadian citizens and Canadian permanent residents returning from international destinations, who do not qualify for the fully vaccinated traveller exemption, continue to be required to provide a valid pre-entry test result, remain subject to Day 1 and Day 8 molecular testing, and quarantine for 14 days.

 Vaccine requirements for entry into Canada by foreign nationals remain unchanged at this time.
 Foreign nationals who are not fully vaccinated continue to be prohibited entry into Canada.
 With the suspension of the domestic mandate, unvaccinated foreign nationals will continue to be able to depart Canada by plane

 Effective April 1 fully vaccinated travellers will no longer need to provide a pre-entry COVID-19 test result to enter Canada via Edmonton International Airport.

-For partially or unvaccinated travelers who are currently allowed to travel to Canada, pre-entry testing requirements are not changing.
+For partially or unvaccinated travellers who are currently allowed to travel to Canada, pre-entry testing requirements are not changing.